minvws/gfmodules-national-referral-index/docs/interface-definitions/update-localization-data.md

 ## Context

-The GFModules project is a collection of applications that have the purpose to improve the data exchange between healthcare providers.
+The GFModules project is a collection of applications that have the purpose of improving data exchange process between healthcare providers.
 The project is the technical implementation of the various components of the 'Generieke Functies, lokalisatie en addressering' project of the Ministry of Health, Welfare and Sport of the Dutch government.